percona/pmm-doc/docs/quickstart/index.md

     - [Deploy on Kubernetes via Helm](../setting-up/server/helm.md)
     - [Run a PMM instance hosted at AWS Marketplace](../setting-up/server/aws.md)

-## Prerequisites
+#### Prerequisites

-Before you start installing PMM Bare Metal/Virtual via the Easy-install script for Docker, verify that your system meets the compatibility requirements.
+Before you start installing PMM, verify that your system meets the compatibility requirements.

 ??? info "Verify system compatibility"
     - **Disk**: Approximately 1 GB of storage per monitored database node with data retention set to one week.
 By default, retention is 30 days.
     - **Memory**: A minimum of 2 GB per monitored database node.
 The increase in memory usage is not proportional to the number of nodes.
 For example, the data from 20 nodes should be easily handled with 16 GB.
-    - **Ports**: Your system’s firewall should allow TCP traffic on port 80 and 443.
+    - **Ports**: Your system’s firewall should allow TCP traffic on port 443.

 ## Install PMM

-We recommend deploying PMM on Bare Metal/Virtual using the Docker Easy-install script below, as this is a fast and efficient method for getting started with PMM.

-The script only runs on Linux-compatible systems.
+The Easy-install script only runs on Linux-compatible systems.
 To use it, run the command with `sudo` privileges or as `root`:
 { .power-number }

 1. Download and install PMM using `cURL` or `wget`: